-5. Encourage new buildings to be built to meet the standards for Type A homes rather than Type B homes, for better accessibility for all.
+5. Encourage new buildings to be built to meet the standards for American National Standards Institute (ANSI) Type A homes that add an accessible threshold throughout the home rather than ANSI Type B homes that is limited to items such as grab bars.

-"What were/are you looking for in housing that you can not find?
+What were / are you looking for in housing that you can not find?